Aboubacar7/readme-Generator/README.md

    ## Installation:

-   clone the repositori, npm install, npm start.
+   Clone the repositori, npm install, npm start.

    ## Usage:

-   When I'm prompted for information about my readme, I can enter detailed information and a readme file is generated.
+   When I'm prompted for the information about my readme, I can enter detailed information and a readme file is generated.

    ## Contribution:

-   create a branch and make a pull request.
+   Create a branch and make a pull request.

    ## Tests:

-   Testing is enabled for the app.
+   Testing is enabled for this app.

    ## Questions: